R&D Tax Credit Studies | Accelerate Tax & Business Services

 The R&D Tax Credit under IRC §41 provides federal and state incentives for businesses investing in qualified research activities.
 These credits deliver dollar-for-dollar reductions in tax liability for companies developing new products, improving manufacturing processes, or advancing technical capabilities.

-The PATH Act of 2015 made the credit permanent and expanded access for emerging growth companies and startups through the payroll tax offset election under IRC §41(h).
+The PATH Act of 2015 made the credit permanent and expanded access for emerging growth companies and startups through the payroll tax offset election under IRC §41(h) — making the credit immediately useful even for businesses not yet profitable.

 R&D Tax Credit Documentation